-Note 15: Restructuring
+Note 14: Restructuring

 From time to time, the Company takes steps to realign the business to focus on high-growth areas, provide customer value and make the Company more efficient.
-As a result, the Company has re-aligned resources and infrastructure, which resulted in restructuring expense of \$0.3 million and \$6.3 million as of April 29, 2018 and January 28, 2018, respectively.
+As a result, the Company has re-aligned resources and infrastructure, which resulted in restructuring expense of \$0.3 million for the six months ended July 29, 2018.

-Restructuring related liabilities are included in "Accrued liabilities" within the Balance Sheets as of April 29, 2018 and January 28, 2018, respectively.
+Restructuring related liabilities are included in "Accrued liabilities" within the Balance Sheets as of July 29, 2018 and January 28, 2018, respectively.
 Restructuring charges are presented in "Selling, general and administrative" within the Statements of Income.